Saturday, November 22: Historic Glenwood Cemetery (sold out)

 Located on rolling land near Buffalo Bayou with glorious trees and landscaping, as well as elaborate Victorian monuments and statuary, historic Glenwood Cemetery, established in 1871, is one of the most beautiful outdoor spaces in Houston.
 It is also the resting place of some of Houston's most famous citizens, including philanthropist George Hermann; Texas Governor and Humble Oil co-founder Ross Sterling; oil wildcatter Glenn McCarthy; movie star Gene Tierney; and eccentric billionaire Howard Hughes.
 Our tour explores the unforgettable stories of the men and women buried here as well as Glenwood's beautiful landscape and elaborate monuments.
-Advance ticket purchase is required for this your; buy yours online now.
+Please note that this tour is sold out and walk-ups will not be accepted on the day of the tour.

 About Architecture Walks